Dogecat0/blog/source/_posts/AI LLM/containerization.md

 ### Conclusion

 The primary goal of containerizing the application was achieved.
 The key takeaway is the critical importance of a well-defined configuration management strategy.
-Hardcoding secrets or relying on IDE-specific features for environment setup is brittle and will fail in a true deployment pipeline.
-By abstracting configuration into a `.env` file and systematically propagating it through the container orchestration layer into the application, we have a more portable, secure, and production-ready system.
+But again, like many things in software development, the process always involves unexpected challenges and debugging efforts.